 10 days is neither short nor long for a school trip to Peru but it is long enough for us to get to know each other.
-Thanks Centennial College for giving us a chance to apply what we have learnt from Food Science Technology program to support in building a pilot plant for IESTP, ILLIMO.
+Thanks, Centennial College for giving us a chance to apply what we have learnt from Food Science Technology program to support in building a pilot plant for IESTP, ILLIMO.
 Teamwork and friendship connected us to be one to help our college’s partner in Illimo and also learnt from them who are full of hospitality and will.
-Not only that it was such an honor for us to introduce ourselves and share our work and experience with Ministry of Education in Lima, Peru.
+Not only that it was such an honour for us to introduce ourselves and share our work and experience with the Ministry of Education in Lima, Peru.

 10 students with 10 different characteristics from 5 countries Canada, India, Venezuela, Jamaica and Vietnam have gathered and been led by our stunning professor- Xavier and Steve.
 We have worked together to build a safety program for the pilot plant in the partner institute with constructive recommendations.
-No matter how hard we worked, we are happy to be welcomed warmly from Ms. Maria, Lidia and Peruvian students.
+No matter how hard we worked, we are happy to be welcomed warmly by Ms. Maria, Lidia and Peruvian students.
 The extreme heat of this tropical country cannot stop our willing contributions to the success of the final project.
 Besides, we had a great opportunity to discover Lima – the capital of Peru and Chiclayo – a beach city which is known as a city of friendship.
 In Lima, we had a meeting with the authorities of Ministry of Education to present our projects along with our college’s introduction.
 Only 2 days in Lima, we made time to visit some local markets to buy souvenirs for family and friends and also did not forget to taste some local foods.
 10 strangers became friends from that moment.

-After an 8-hour-and-a-half flight, we arrived in Chiclayo city where we had cultural activities by visiting Sican museums and the dry forest in Pomac before having another meeting with regional government of Lambayeque.
+After an 8-hour-and-a-half flight, we arrived in Chiclayo city where we had cultural activities by visiting Sican museums and the dry forest in Pomac before having another meeting with the regional government of Lambayeque.
 Then we started working on our project at IESTP.
 It took us about 1 hour to commute every single day by van.
 On the first working day, our hearts were melted by a small banner in Spanish “Bienvenidos Amigos Canadienses” (Welcome Canadian friends) right at the main office of the institute.
 Getting to know about this institute, the profs, staffs and students was a pleasure.
 The students are very young but they have a huge passion for the subjects they are following at school.
 Without modern facilities, they have been studying very hard for a better life after graduation.
 We were surprised to know many students out there can not afford to study even though the tuition fee for one year is about 250 soles (around 100 CAD).
 We decided to raise a fund from our group for 5 scholarship awards named “FLIP Peru 2019” for the freshmen after our very emotional discussion.

 Saying goodbye is never easy but this happens sometimes in life.
 We were very proud, not because of receiving the certificate of recognition from IESTP, but eventually we found ourselves and learnt some lessons which we have not got from school.
 What is more, we meet each other for one mission and become friends.
 We would like to use an old African proverb, which Steve reminded us, to put an end for this post “If you want to go quickly, go alone.
 If you want to go far, go together”.